spatialflow-io/spatialflow-python/src/spatialflow/_generated/docs/IntegrationsApi.md

 Import Integration

 Import integration from exported data.

-If an integration with the same name exists: - Set overwrite=true to replace it - Set overwrite=false to create with a new name (default)
+If an integration with the same name exists:
+- Set overwrite=true to replace it
+- Set overwrite=false to create with a new name (default)

 ### Example

+* Api Key Authentication (APIKeyBearer):
 * Bearer Authentication (JWTBearer):

 ```python